COVID-19 Safety Guidelines

 Please respect our staff

 We look forward to your visit.
 Please note, the Natural History Museums of Los Angeles County will not tolerate inappropriate behavior, including, but not limited to, yelling, violence, intimidation, threats, harassment, aggression, swearing, damage, abuse, or sexual harassment.
-Individuals who are aggressive toward staff or other visitors will be expelled from NHM and escorted off the property.
+Individuals who are aggressive toward staff or other visitors will be expelled from NHM and La Brea Tar Pits and escorted off the property.

 Frequently Asked Questions